battistabiggio/battistabiggio.github.io/_pages/publications.md

 author_profile: true
 ---

-For a more updated list of papers and citations, please check also my Google Scholar profile page: https://scholar.google.it/citations?user=OoUIOYwAAAAJ&hl=en
+For a more updated list of papers and citations, please check also my Google Scholar profile page at [https://scholar.google.it/citations?user=OoUIOYwAAAAJ&hl=en](https://scholar.google.it/citations?user=OoUIOYwAAAAJ&hl=en)

 **Pre-prints**